bernardosulzbach/scripts/README.md

 The extension is `.py` to help identify the commands and prevent collisions.

 ## License
 Everything in this repository is licensed under BSD 2-Clause.
-See `LICENSE`.
+See `LICENSE.md`.

 ## How to use
 1. Clone the repository or download it and unpack.